jpnt/csds/README.md

   - Do few things and do them well, prioritizing ease of understanding and usage.

 - **Extensible:**
-  - Contain only the barebones in order for the user to easily integrate and modify.
+  - Contain only the barebones in order to easily integrate and modify when needed.

+- **Portable:**
+  - Avoid libraries and use old standard to prioritize portability accross multiple systems.

 ## Contributions